The show is about the guests, and I am thrilled and privileged to be able to invite so many fascinating people to join me in discussion.

 Prof. Mark Fenster of Levin College of Law at University of Florida, on government transparency.

-I am now booking guests for the spring quarter of 2015, which begins in April 2015, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
+I am now booking guests for the summer quarter of 2015, which begins in July 2015, so if you have any suggestions, please let me know by emailing me at firstname.lastname@example.org.
 Meanwhile, thank you for listening and I hope that you enjoy the shows as much as I enjoy doing them!